Gaultheria procumbens: Edibility

 The fruits of G. procumbens, considered its actual "teaberries", are edible, with a taste of mildly sweet wintergreen similar to the flavors of the Mentha varieties M. piperita (peppermint) and M. spicata (spearmint) even though G. procumbens is not a true mint.
-The leaves and branches make a fine herbal tea, through normal drying and infusion process.
+The leaves and branches make a fine herbal tea through the normal drying and infusion process.
 For the leaves to yield significant amounts of their essential oil, they need to be fermented for at least three days.
 The berries and leaves contain methyl salicylate, a compound that is closely related to aspirin.

-Teaberry extract can be used to flavor tea, candy, medicine and chewing gum.
-Teaberry is also a flavor of ice cream in regions where the plant grows.
+Teaberry extract can be used to flavor tea, candy, medicine, and chewing gum.
+Teaberry is also a regional flavor of ice cream in Pennsylvania.
 It likewise inspired the name of Clark's Teaberry chewing gum.

 Wildlife value

-Wintergreen is not taken in large quantities by any species of wildlife, but the regularity of its use enhances its importance.
-Its fruit persist through the winter, and it is one of the few sources of green leaves in winter.
-White-tailed deer browse wintergreen throughout its range, and in some localities it is an important winter food.
+Wintergreen is not consumed in large quantities by any species of wildlife, but its regular use enhances its importance.
+Its fruit persists through the winter, and it is one of the few sources of green leaves available during this time.
+White-tailed deer browse wintergreen throughout its range, and in some localities, it is an important winter food.
 Other animals that eat wintergreen are wild turkey, sharp-tailed grouse, northern bobwhite, ring-necked pheasant, black bear, white-footed mouse, and red fox.
 Wintergreen is a favorite food of the eastern chipmunk, and the leaves are a minor winter food of the gray squirrel in Virginia.